rosalynnyang/rosalynnyang.github.io/_posts/2019-10-15-text-preprocessing.md

     depending

-When it's a verb, it would be lemmatized into "depend":
+When it's specified as a verb, it would be lemmatized into "depend":

 ```python